The ROI of Giving Back

 Have you experienced the ROI of giving back?
 Share your story in the comments below.

-Question: “How do you look at the ROI of giving back?
+“How do you look at the ROI of giving back, Denise?
 Why do you do it, and how do you justify it to yourself?
-What’s the payoff?”
+What’s the payoff for you?”

-When I look at some of the materials from Child Advocates, they talk about how you’ll make an impact on a child’s life.
+“Yeah, it’s interesting.
+When I look at some of the marketing materials that Child Advocates puts out, they talk about how you’ll make an impact on a child, how you’ll change their life.
 And I completely agree with that.
+But I also want to say, maybe this is selfish, but it’s really changed my life as well.
+It’s had such an amazing impact on me.”

 Your career to the next level